 Needless to say that they are missing out on a huge opportunity.
 Millions of retail buyers as well as dealers are trying to find a way to buy products in the most hassle free manner.
-However not many manufacturers list their products online and hence they have to buy products in-directly from stockist who are smart to list the products on marketplaces or sell the products through their own web-commerce platform.
+However not many manufacturers list their products online.
+They are relying on traditional distribution channels like wholesalers, dealers and stockist.
+Some of the latter are smart enough to list the products on marketplaces or sell the products through their own web-commerce platform.
 Having understood the context, let us look at key steps on how credit card processing can be enabled within SAP.

 Payment Gateway and External Capture of funds

-Storing sensitive data within any internal application has vast ramifications in event of a security breach.
-Managing credit card related details is one business case.
-Storing it is a strict no for organization, if they are not specialized in data security and data encryption.
-Hence external payment gateways come into picture.
-PayPal, Authorize.Net and Stripe are some of the more popular ones.
+Storing sensitive data within any internal application has vast ramifications in the event of a security breach.
+Managing credit card information and related transaction is one such business case.
+Storing credit card details is unsurprisingly, a strict no for organization if they are not specialized in data security and data encryption.
+Hence external payment processor coming into picture.
+Many banking institution provide their card processing services for a small transaction fee.

 Thus it can be said that when a buyer is checking out and putting in the credit card details, the verification of the credit card as well as financial transaction is carried out by these gateways.
 The credit card information is never stored by the merchant.
 Thus in our case these transactions are external to SAP.